SwiftGL/swiftgl.github.io/learn/01-transformations.md

 ---
 # Transformations

 We now know how to create objects, color them and/or give them a detailed appearance using textures, but they're still not that interesting since they're all static objects.
 We could try and make them move by changing their vertices and re-configuring their buffers each frame, but that's cumbersome and costs quite some processing power.
-There are much better ways to transform an object and that's by using (multiple) matrix objects.
+There are much better ways to <span><mark>transform</mark></span> an object and that's by using (multiple) <span><mark>matrix</mark></span> objects.
 This doesn't mean we're going to talk about kungfu and a large digital artificial world.

 Matrices are very powerful mathematical constructs that seem scary at first, but once you'll grow accustomed to them they'll prove extremely useful.
 When discussing matrices, we'll have to make a small dive into some mathematics and for the more mathematically inclined readers I'll post additional resources for further reading.